 The College of Westchester's Office of Career Services staff carefully guides students through the entire process of planning and preparing for their actual job search.
 Students are introduced to Career Services during Orientation and at other points throughout their matriculation.
 Students are coached in the following areas: proper completion of employment applications, resumes, letters of application, securing job interviews, researching companies, conducting interviews, job interview follow-up, grooming, business attire, and business etiquette.
 Should a graduate seek full-time transfer to another college, they will be assisted in the process.
 The Office of Career Services works closely with area businesses and industries in the New York, Connecticut and New Jersey metropolitan areas to ascertain employment requirements and the availability of specific positions.
-While the Career Services staff assists both students and graduates, this does not preclude the students' own responsibilities.
-All students and graduates are entitled to lifetime assistance.
+While the Career Services staff assists both students and graduates seeking career services assistance must be in good financial standing with The College.
+All graduates are entitled to lifetime assistance.
 The College reserves the right to withdraw placement assistance, at any time, for cause.
 The Career Services Department also hosts Career Fairs, Internship Fairs, Portfolio Review Day, Career Cafés, and Part-time Job Fairs.